python-trio/trio/docs/source/tutorial.rst

 Well, not really.
-Trio has one more trick up its sleeve, that makes async functions more powerful than regular functions: it can run multiple async function *at the same time*.
+Trio has one more trick up its sleeve, that makes async functions more powerful than regular functions: it can run multiple async functions *at the same time*.
 Here's an example:

 .. _tutorial-example-tasks-intro: